 The average price of a gallon of self-serve regular gasoline in Los Angeles County dropped Sunday to its lowest amount since May 18, 2009.

 Experts say Southern California’s freeways have become more congested as the price of gas has plunged to its lowest point in more than five years.

 Motorists better take advantage of the historically low gas prices they have been enjoying recently, because that trend will end come New Year’s Day.

 A national survey reveals the average price of regular gasoline has plunged another 12 cents a gallon over the past two weeks, to $2.72.

 Southern California gas prices sunk below $3 a gallon Thursday.

 With 41 million Americans expected to travel this year, highways and airports will be packed with travelers looking to take advantage of the 3-day weekend.

-The average U.S. price of a gallon of gasoline has increased 18 cents over the past two weeks.
+A survey says the average price of a gallon of regular gasoline in the U.S. has risen by 2 cents over the last two weeks to $3.71.

 Gas prices in Southern California are continuing to skyrocket.

 The average U.S. price of gasoline has dipped 2 cents a gallon in the past two weeks after a month of increases.